EQUITY, DIVERSITY, INCLUSION, AND ACCESSIBILITY

 Diversity.
 We believe in supporting a variety of artists and artistic endeavours that reflect our diverse community and in supporting the work of artists of diverse backgrounds.

 Inclusion.
-We believe in engaging diverse voices and perspectives in shaping and furthering all the work that we do.
+We believe in engaging diverse voices and perspectives in shaping and furthering all the work we do.

 Accessibility.
-We believe in eliminating barriers that prevent people who encounter physical, mental or cultural barriers to spaces, programs, and services from participating in the arts.
+We believe in eliminating barriers that prevent people who encounter physical, mental or cultural barriers to spaces, programs and services from participating in the arts.

 Visit the Commitment to Equity page on our website.